Classic French Tarte Tatin

 4

 Bake for about 25min or until golden.
 Loosen edges with a knife and turn skillet upside down.
 Be sure to use a large plate for turning over, you may wish to take a baking sheet in the worst case.
-Serve immediately.
+If the apple slices moved, just place them back with two forks.
+Serve immediately warm or cold.

 You Might Also Like